Enemy Engaged: Apache vs Havoc

 Enemy Engaged: Apache vs Havoc (EEAH) is a helicopter flight simulator game developed by British developer Razorworks for Microsoft Windows and published by Empire Interactive on October 18, 1998.

 Gameplay

-The game features two fully simulated combat helicopters: the US AH64D Apache Longbow and Russian Mil-28N Havoc B.
+The game features two fully simulated combat helicopters: the US AH-64D Apache Longbow and Russian Mil-28N Havoc B.

 Legacy

 It was followed by Enemy Engaged: Comanche vs Hokum, which was interconnectable with Apache vs Havoc.
 It also has a sequel called Enemy Engaged 2.

-It has been released on GOG.com on March 12, 2009.
+It has been released on GOG.com on March 12, 2009 and Steam on February 24, 2025.

 Reception

 Apache/Havoc was a runner-up for Computer Gaming World's 1999 "Simulation of the Year" award, which ultimately went to MiG Alley.